blahcat/blahcat.github.io/content/2023-04-04-section-objects-kernel-user-communication-mode.md

 At that point, I thought it would be sufficient to stop because we have an effective way to honeypot potential corruptions attempts:

   - Create a section with many pages (the more the better)
-  - During the preparation to the invokation of `PsGetThreadContext`, choose randomly one page that will receive the `CONTEXT`
+  - During the preparation to the invocation of `PsGetThreadContext`, choose randomly one page that will receive the `CONTEXT`
   - Map all the pages separately
   - Call `PsGetThreadContext`